acorn-io/acorn-oss-workshop/profiles.md

   }
 ```

-Test the following actions:
+You can now test the following actions:

 - run the app without args nor profile information

-make sure the following command uses the default value of the *replicas* args, it should then create 3 *voteui* containers:
+make sure the following command uses the default value of the *replicas* args, it should create 3 *voteui* containers:

 ```
 acorn run -n vote --update .